peterdejesus17/Portfolio-Sample/README.md

 # Portfolio-Sample

-This is a sample coding work using HTML, CSS, and JavaScript
+This is a sample coding work using HTML, CSS, and JavaScript.

+Developed by Peter De Jesus